GhostyPhantom/Wireless-Hardware-Monitor/README.md

 Flash Size: 4MB (FS:2MB OTA:~1019KB)

 **How to start monitoring**
-1. Run HWmonitor.exe from the openhardwaremonitor directory you downloaded
+1. Run OpenHardwareMonitor.exe from the OpenHardwareMonitor folder you downloaded
-2. Run server_ESP.py, I'm using a anaconda command prompt client on windows
+2. Run server_ESP.py, I'm using an Anaconda command prompt on Windows 10
 3. The output of server_ESP.py should contain the local IP address it's running on
-4. Fill your WiFi SSID, password, and IP address from step 3 in the 8266client.ino file
+4. Fill in your WiFi SSID, password, and the IP address from step 3 in the 8266client.ino file
 5. Upload 8266client.ino to your board via arduino IDE

 * Currently the only way to stop the server is to kill the process via task manager, ctrl+c probably won't work.